-\proofstep{Sullivan's dictionary} There is an analogy, called Sullivan's dictionary, between complex dynamics and Kleinian groups.
-In particular, Julia sets are compared with limit sets.
-Theorems in this article are comparable with the work on hyperbolic groups by Carrasco-Mackay \cite{CarrascoMackay_ConfdimGp}.
+There exists a long list of analogies, called Sullivan's dictionary, between the dynamics of rational functions and and the action of Kleinian groups.
+Under Sullivan's dictionary, Julia sets are compared with limit sets.
+Theorems in this article are comparable with the work on hyperbolic groups by Carrasco--Mackay \cite{CarrascoMackay_ConfdimGp}.

 \begin{thm}[{\cite[Theorem 1.1]{CarrascoMackay_ConfdimGp}}] Let $G$ be a hyperbolic group that is not virtually free.
 Suppose that there is a graph of groups decomposition of $G$, with vertex groups $\{G_i\}$ and elementary edge groups.
 Then we have